stephenyeargin/nhl-nextjs/README.md

-# NHL Gamecenter in Next.js
+# NHL GameCenter in Next.js

 Clone of some of the NHL.com functionality using Next.js.